padmec-reservoir/PRESTO/README.md

 # Description
 **PRESTO**: The Python REservoir Simulation Toolbox for flow simulation and diagnostics in porous media.
 PRESTO Currently deals with single phase fluid flow in highly heterogeneous and anisitropic porous media in two or three dimensions.
 So far, PRESTO's main features are:
 * Preprocessor for threedimensional Classic Multiscale simulation;
-* Some techniques for upscaling reservoir properties;
+* Power Averaging upscaling techniques (arithmetic mean, harmonic mean geometricmean);
+* Local upscaling with fixed pressure boundary conditions;
 * Fine grid and Coarse grid generation for structured TPFA simulations.

 It is built on top of Python, and uses the [ELLIPTIc](https://github.com/ricardolira/ELLIPTIc) library to handle the internal mesh data structure, and matrix solving.